Qu-Xiangjun/logisim_simple_cpu/README.md

 # logisim_simple_cpu
-I designed a simple ISA with a cpu
+I designed a simple ISA and cpu by logisim.